 - survivor pension

 Qatari nationals can access other social security benefits such as unemployment cover and maternity benefit through a free program funded by the state.
 However, this doesn’t extend to foreign residents.
-If you are an expat in Qatar and want to protect yourself against unemployment, or get financial protection to cover childbirth costs, you will need to take out a private insurance plan.
+If you are an expat in Qatar and want to protect yourself against unemployment, or get financial protection to cover childbirth costs, you need to take out a private insurance plan.

 Optional forms of insurance in Qatar